LoveSoftware/application-logging-with-logstash/README.md

 Shows how to use the Logstash log forwarder and the script in *build/provision-web.sh* shows how the log forwarder is installed and configured.

+####How do I search logs via Kibana

+Go to the http://logs.logstashdemo.com after following the instructions above.

+[The documentation](http://www.elasticsearch.org/guide/en/kibana/current/working-with-queries-and-filters.html) provides a set of examples on how to use the search effectivley.